huangyjhust/3D-RU-Net/README.md

 The latest codes are now released.
 Weights and a preprocessed test fold will be uploaded in a few days (Due to remote control failures to my workstation in these days, it may take longer).

+Tips: a recent attempt that transfers training and inferencing to fp16 data format can further enlarge applicable volume sizes.

 ![Fig.0.](https://github.com/huangyjhust/3D-RU-Net/blob/master/Images/R-UNet.png)

 Here are some results of colorectal cancer segmentation, which is the case of the paper; and illustrations of another task, mandible and masseter segmentation, showing the scalability of the proposed method.